Active case

 Our medical drug litigation experience

-Our lawyers at Motley Rice have advocated for thousands of individuals who suffer serious injuries and medical conditions as a result of dangerous over-the-counter (OTC) and prescription medication.
+Motley Rice lawyers have advocated for thousands of individuals who suffer serious injuries and medical conditions as a result of dangerous over-the-counter (OTC) and prescription medication.

 If you suspect your use of prescription Wegovy or Ozempic may be responsible for your intestinal blockages, gastroparesis or the death of someone you love, do not hesitate to contact our legal team to discuss your options.
 We may be able to help by: